 Even the Chinese government is looking at the future of blockchain.
 “A new generation of technology represented by artificial intelligence, quantum information, mobile communications, internet of things, and blockchain is accelerating breakthrough applications,” Chinese President Xi Jinping said recently, according to a translation of his remarks published by CNBC.

-Chinese President Xi Jinping said in a speech this week that blockchain - the technology underlying bitcoin - has…www.cnbc.com
+Chinese President Xi Jinping calls blockchain a 'breakthrough' technology_Chinese President Xi Jinping said in a speech this week that blockchain - the technology underlying bitcoin - has…_www.cnbc.com

 The article explains that despite China’s official ban on sales of new digital tokens and halt on Bitcoin trading, the country remains a hub of activity for blockchain development and several start-ups are partnering with the local Chinese government to research or implement the technology.
 Blockchain is also mentioned twice in the Chinese State Council’s 13th five-year economic plan that was released in 2016.

 While the number of governments around the world experimenting with blockchain is growing, the trend seems to focus on ethereum mostly.
 In a recent post here on Medium titled The State of the Ethereum Network, ConsenSys explains that “countries around the world have found ways to implement blockchain technology — specifically, Ethereum — to benefit their citizens.”

 They list a few examples:

 “Though blockchain technology has been cited as an opportunity to re-define the current global political structure with digital borders and citizenships, current systems are not wary of using its immutable, secure ledger to augment their services,” ConsenSys writes.
 “We will continue to see government adoption of the Ethereum blockchain as its utility is proven in current examples.”